brianabernathy/AffyMap/README.md

   filtering:

     By default, no filtering is performed.
-However, it is recommended to enable all options below for optimal results.
+However, it is recommended to enable appropriate filtering options below for optimal results.

      --monomorphic      filter monomorphic probes